kiki-sarpong/Structure_from_motion_project/README.md

 <br>

-Simple car model used due to scaling issues.
+Simple car model used due to scaling issues.<br>
 The camera on the correctly scaled car doesn't match the city scale and features are hard to detect.<br>
-6 180 degree fisheye cameras.....
-60 degrees apart<br>
+Six 180 degree fisheye cameras.....
+60 degrees apart <br>
 ![car to robot scale](https://user-images.githubusercontent.com/17696533/109409977-fe980c00-7964-11eb-9c1e-4e1a96be4958.PNG)